 New York Gov. Andrew Cuomo recommends letting crowded trains or buses pass and waiting for a less crowded one.
 It’s nearly impossible to maintain 6 feet of distance on a packed subway car.

 If you have a chronic illness, find alternative means of transportation — being in a crowded subway car or bus will significantly increase your risk of infection.

 But there are exceptions.
-Employers who make workers with coronavirus come in may be violating Occupational Safety and Health Administration [OSHA] regulations, according to Donna Ballman, who heads an employee advocacy law firm in Florida.
+Employers who make workers with Covid-19 come in may be violating Occupational Safety and Health Administration [OSHA] regulations, said Donna Ballman, who heads an employee advocacy law firm in Florida.

 But there is no federal mandate that requires companies to offer paid sick leave, and almost a quarter of all US workers don’t get it, according to 2019 government data.
 Some state and local governments have passed laws that require companies to offer paid sick leave.

 The Family and Medical Leave Act (FMLA) can sometimes protect a worker’s job in the event they get sick, but it won’t guarantee they get paid while they’re out.

 Employee advocates urge businesses to consider the special circumstances of the Covid-19, and some already have